-Because the average service rate constraint in \eqref{eq:HCVOD} is a special case of the effective capacity constraint in \eqref{eq:HCRT} with $\theta^m \to 0$ \cite{EC}, many existing low-complexity algorithms in \cite{EEECLY} and \cite{Adnan2014Energy} can be applied to find the solution of this problem.
-The complexity of the heuristic policy is almost the same as the non-predictive joint resource allocation policy for VoD and RT users.
-This is because the only difference between the two policies lies in the service rate requirement in constraint \eqref{eq:HCVOD}.
-Without predicted information, the video segment to be played in the $i+1$th frame should be transmitted in the $i$th frame, and hence the required average service rate in the $i$th frame is $\frac{1}{\Delta T} R^m_{i+1}$ rather than $\bar{s}^{\rm heu}_i$.
+Because the average service rate constraint in \eqref{eq:HCVOD} is a special case of the effective capacity constraint in \eqref{eq:HCRT} with $\theta^m \to 0$ \cite{EC}, many existing algorithms can be applied to find the solution of problem \eqref{eq:Heuristic} \cite{EEECLY}.
+This indicates that except the cost in predicting the ``ruler'' for each VoD user (i.e., $\alpha^m_{\rm med}$) at the CP, the heuristic policy needs the same complexity as existing non-predictive counterparts.
+After obtaining average power and bandwidth assigned to each VoD and RT user in each frame, the optimal power allocation policies in \eqref{eq:waterfill} and \eqref{eq:waterfillRT} can be used at each time slot.
+The heuristic policy is summarized in Table \ref{T:Heuristic}.

-\emph{\emph{The heuristic predictive resource allocation policy can be implemented in three timescales: } \begin{itemize} \item \emph{At the beginning of prediction window, the median of large scale channel gains is predicted.} \item \emph{At the beginning of each frame, the BS assigns average transmit power and bandwidth for the frame with estimated large-scale channel gains, QoS requirements of all users, and the statistics of RT traffic arrival processes.} \item \emph{At the beginning of each time slot, the BS allocates transmit power to different subcarriers respectively for the VoD users and RT users according to the plan with the estimated small-scale channel gains.} \end{itemize}}

-A possible way to predict the median of large-scale channel gains in the prediction window is as follows.
-In each BS, we can pre-store the median of the large-scale channel gains of all possible locations in the cell, say by drive test or crowd-sourcing.
-For each VoD user, we only need to predict the cells that it will access in the prediction window.
-Then, from the median of large-scale channel gains in each cell the user accessed, we can predict the median in the window.
-Applying the heuristic policy does not need to construct and store fine-grained radio map and to predict accurate user trajectory.
-As a result, the storage and computing resources can be reduced significantly.